DavidGarciaCat/ios-dialog-box/README.md

 Notes
 -----
 This is a Pre-Alpha project.
-I used before in a custom CMS Developments.
+I used it before, in some custom CMS Developments.
 Use it on your own responsibility.

 Related Links